Met0o/air-quality-monitor/README.md

 # Raspberry Pi 4 Air Quality Monitor System

-Simple docker setup for a home-made PM 2.5 & PM 10, Co2, Temperature, and Humidity air quality monitoring system.
+Simple docker setup for a home-made PM 2.5 & PM 10, VOC, Co2, Temperature, and Humidity air quality monitoring system.

-This code is intended to work with Raspberry Pi 4 64bit OS, air quality sensor SDS011, and the M5Stack CO2L Unit with Temperature and Humidity Sensor (SCD41).
+This code is intended to work with Raspberry Pi 4 64bit OS, and the sensors SDS011, BME680 and M5Stack CO2L Unit (SCD41).

-I have plans to include one more sensor for the purpose of measuring VOC (volatile organic compounds) which will be the final update of the monitoring system.

 <pre>
 ```